 There are some approaches to adding bash variables using commands.
 Three approaches including the expr command, the awk command, and the bc command are given below

-1. Adding Two Variables With the “expr” Command in Bash Script
+A. Adding Two Variables With the “expr” Command in Bash Script

 There are two approaches to using the expr command to add two variables with the expr command.
-The first approach is with single quotes and the syntax is
+The first approach is with single quotes and the syntax is:

 sum='expr $num1 + $num2'

-And the second approach is without quotes and the syntax is
+And the second approach is without quotes and the syntax is:

 sum=$(expr $num1 + $num2)

 Here I have developed a code to add num1 and num2 variables incorporating the second approach.
-To know more, follow the below script.

 #!/bin/bash